goreatharva/coursera-github-final-project/README.md

 # Part 1 - GitHub UI

-## Simple Interest Calculator Courseraa
+## Simple Interest Calculator Coursera

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A calculator that calculates simple interest given principal, annual rate of interest and period in years.

 ```
 Input: